What We Offer

 - Housing and benefits

-We also work with our visitors to develop their personal and
+We also work with our visitors to develop their personal and professional skills with:

 - English classes, individually or in small groups.